 - Lottery tickets

-With such wide-ranging applications, security ink just doesn’t protect countries from master forgers.
-It protects consumers from fraud, deception, and (in the case of pharmaceuticals) physical harm.
+With such wide-ranging applications, security ink doesn’t just protect consumers from master forgers––it protects them from fraud, deception, and (in the case of pharmaceuticals) physical harm.

-Ink, by definition, does not have to have color.
-In fact, while dyes and pigments are what give ink its physical color in most applications, in security applications, the same dyes and pigments can be formulated to be naked to the visible eye.
-Additionally, taggants – particles added to ink that are developed to react in proximity of a unique “reader” or verifier – are typically microscopic in size.
+By definition, ink does not require color.
+While dyes and pigments are what give ink its color in most applications, the same dyes and pigments can be formulated to be naked to the visible eye for security applications.

-Because invisible ink, by design, does not have color, most applications of invisible security ink involve a taggant that reacts with a specially designed camera, light, or scanner.
+Because invisible ink does not have color by design, most applications of invisible security ink involve a taggant that reacts with a specially designed camera, light, or scanner.
 When implementing security ink, the taggant is developed to react only with proper equipment using a UV, infrared, or near-infrared light at a specific wavelength.
-While heat- and chemical-activating inks do exist, they are more popular in kids’ science experiments than in enterprise applications.

-In short, the components in an invisible ink are all developed and mixed to create a fluid that is transparent to the naked eye, but reactive (and visible) under certain operating conditions.
+In short, invisible inks mix components to create a fluid that is transparent to the naked eye, but reactive (and visible) under certain operating conditions.

 To create a security ink for a custom application, ink manufacturers must consider a variety of elements:

 - Substrate – What material will the ink be printed on?
 How can we ensure the ink adheres properly to the substrate?

 - Operating conditions – Will the printed item be used once or many times?

 - Visible properties – Does the ink need to be invisible to the naked eye?